daveholst/regex-tutorial/regex-tutorial.md

 # Regular Expressions Explained

+## Summary

 A Regular expression, commonly referred to as a RegEx or RegExp, is a collection of letters, numbers and symbols which represents a search pattern.
-These search patterns are most commonly used in search algorithms and string operations.
+These search patterns are most commonly used in search algorithms as a part of string operations.
 They become particularly helpful when validating and sanitizing data.

 ## Example